lironka/highcharts-angular-candlestick-depth/README.md

 Example of:

-1. Highstok CandleStick chart with StockTools and color Valume
+1. Highcharts CandleStick chart with StockTools and color Volume
-2. Highstok Depth chart with StockTools
+2. Highcharts Depth chart
-3. connection at the same time of two charts on the page
+3. Connection at the same time of two charts on the page
-4. usage Lazyloading with chart.
+4. Usage Lazyloading with chart.

 ---